liang12k/HESScheduling/README.md

 ## TODO:
 - [ ] determine which days are NYC DOE holidays and put an asterisk
+- [x] add a checklist per each session row for each student

 ## Modules to install: